Moisture and Your Skin: 6 Conditions Which Respond to Improved Hydration

 You can also put moisture right where you need it by using topical ointments.
 Moisturizers can provide focused hydration, especially when applied right after you bathe.
 Immediately after exposure to warm water, your pores are open and particularly receptive to ointments and lotions.

 Increase your hydration levels to see healthier, more radiant skin.
 Before you change your diet or medication, consult with your primary care physician.
-For recommendations based on your current skin conditions, you can trust the professionals at The Sheen Vein Institute.
+For recommendations based on your current skin conditions, you can trust the professionals at Sheen Vein and Cosmetics.